TENNESSEE DIVORCE BASICS AND OVERVIEW

 - Grounds: No-Fault, which is either irreconcilable differences; or living separate and apart without cohabitation for two years when there are no minor children; and fault, which includes impotence, adultery, imprisonment; alcoholism or drug addiction; wife is pregnant by another at the time of marriage without husband's knowledge, willful desertion for 1 year, bigamy, endangering the life of the spouse, conviction of an infamous crime, abandonment for two years; cruel and inhuman treatment, indignities that make the spouse's life intolerable.
 (See Grounds Laws for Divorce)

 - Residency Requirement: The petitioner must be a resident of Tennessee at the time the grounds for divorce happened.
 If the grounds took place outside Tennessee, one of the spouses must be a resident for six months before filing.
 The divorce is filed in the county in which both spouses reside if they are both residents; or the county in which the respondent resides if he or she is a resident; or the county in which the petitioner resides.
 (See Tennessee Residency Requirements for Divorce)

 - Mediation Required: Mediation is required in most contested situations.
 Divorcing spouses mediate their issues to resolve or narrow the issues prior to a trial.
 Parents must usually attend mediation to attempt to reach agreement on a temporary parenting plan while the divorce is pending in the court.
 Upon request from one of the parents, the court may delay a divorce action to allow for reconciliation.

 - Counseling Required: There is no mandatory counseling.

-- Parenting Classes Required: The court may order one or both parents to attend a four-hour parenting seminar on the effects of divorce on children.
+- Parenting Classes Required: The court may order one or both parents to attend a four-hour parenting class/seminar on the effects of divorce on children.

 - Filing Fee: $150-$300.